 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 No, there are no direct train services from Amsterdam to London.
-Travelling from Amsterdam to London by train will require a minimum of 1 change(s).
+Travelling from Amsterdam to London by train will require a minimum of 2 changes.

-The first train from Amsterdam to London leaves at 09:25 from Amsterdam Central.
+The first train from Amsterdam to London leaves at 05:34.
 Times and services may vary during weekends and holidays.

-The last train from Amsterdam to London leaves at 21:28 from Amsterdam Central.
+The last train from Amsterdam to London leaves at 05:50.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Amsterdam to London cover a distance of around 220 miles (355 km) during the journey.